kuteteen/CydiaTweaks/README.md

 A fork of [HomeGesture][hg] with no configurable options.
 Similar to [HomeGuesture Lite][hgl], where all options are pre-defined.

 ### NoSimAlert
 Remove "No Sim Card Installed" alert on iOS 12.
-Previous [tweaks][coysim] do not on iOS 12.
+Previous [tweaks][coysim] do not work on iOS 12.

 ### ForceChinese
 Force Mi Fit app to show in Chinese language.
 This tweak writes language settings to the app preferences.
 If you want to revert to system language, try: